Hello My Wonderful Friends!

 Since, Vichy has intended this cleanser to work as gently as possible, the formulation is completely soap free and has lubricants and moisturising ingredients to leave a non greasy but a nourishing film.
 After using it the very first time I realised that it will not work for oily skinned people.
 The inclusion of Shea Butter does provide a good moisturising and antioxidant factor if you do not use another cleanser or face wash along with it.
 I tried using it alone and also with another cleanser.
 Unsurprisingly, when followed with my regular face wash the slight residue was washed off, however, my skin still felt soft afterwards.

-However, I found it to be less effective on my waterproof mascara and honestly speaking, I mostly prefer to use a separate eye makeup remover because I do not like to rub my eyes and induce irritation.
+However, I found it to be less effective on my waterproof mascara, my favourite oil cleanser that also takes off waterproof makeup and honestly speaking, I mostly prefer to use a separate eye makeup remover, my picks are from INNISFREE and GARNIER because I do not like to rub my eyes and induce irritation.
 I say this as I have tried using many balms, oils, micellar waters but a good waterproof mascara never comes off 100% without a bi phased formula.
-You can of course try “scrubbing”the skin with oils and balms and I am sure that will take off even the last bit of mascara or any other waterproof makeup product, but I would not suggest doing so.
+You can of course try “scrubbing” the skin with oils and balms and I am sure that will take off even the last bit of mascara or any other waterproof makeup product, but I would not suggest doing so.

 In terms of removing heavy duty makeup, I doubt this will be capable of working like other cleansers.